Harbor seals can dive as deep as 1400 feet

 Some facts about harbor seals are:

-- They have V-shape nostrils they can close completely when they dive
+- They have V-shape nostrils that can close completely when they dive

 - They’re considered “true seals,” which means they have no external ear structures.